nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 # STEP BY STEP GUIDE TO GAIN ROOT(SU) PERMISSIONS [rubyfish]
-NOTE: from abstracts steps, guidelines can be emulate for other android devices.
+NOTE: from abstracts steps, guidelines can be emulated for other android devices.
  Personally it took me total 1w, i'll comment below what i've been encountered, wait for the unexpected.
 (EE:🤫).
  Be carefull, this procedure's gonna invalidate any material & non material warranty.

 ETA: